Comprehensive Shopify Metafields Guide: a Complete Walkthrough in 2026

 Are metafields only for one specific product?

-Shopify also offers category metafields with recommended attributes (like sleeve length or neckline for shirts).
-They help standardize data for filtering and marketplaces, but they don’t replace Shopify custom metafields.
-You’ll still use Shopify custom metafields for unique store details such as special ingredients, custom badges, warranty info, or internal tags.
+Shopify provides predefined metafields for certain categories, such as sleeve length or neckline for apparel.
+These help keep your data consistent for filtering and marketplaces.
+However, they don’t replace Shopify custom metafields — you’ll still rely on those for unique details like special ingredients, exclusive badges, warranty info, or internal tags.

 Metaobjects